cbdevnet/midimonster/README.md

 Depending on your configuration of `DESTDIR`, the `make install` step may require root privileges to install the binaries to the appropriate destinations.

+To create Debian packages, use the debianization and `git-buildpackage` configuration on the `debian/master` branch.
+Simply running `gbp buildpackage` should build a package for the last tagged release.

 #### Building for Windows